asr1/digital-garden/src/site/notes/Politics and Culture/Capital-P Politics/Decoupling the Military Industrial Complex.md

 In short the problem is this: if you cut military spending, you cut jobs.

 So what can we do?
-Short of implementing [[Universal Basic Income\|UBI]], I only see one solution: the wean.
+Short of implementing [[Politics and Culture/Capital-P Politics/Universal Basic Income\|UBI]], I only see one solution: the wean.

 ## The Wean